ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 4/Networking.md

 - [ ] The layers of security used in an IT strategy
 - [ ] The services customers use to interact with AWS Global Network
 ****

+### AWS Virtual Private Cloud (VPC)
+A networking service that you can use to establish boundaries around your AWS resources.
+Amazon VPC enables users to provision an isolated section of the AWS Cloud.
+In this isolated section, users can launch resources in a virtual network that users define.
+Within a virtual private cloud (VPC), users can organize their resources into subnets.
+(A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.)

+---

+### Internet Gateway
+To allow public traffic from the internet to access your VPC.

+---

+### Virtual Private Gateway
+Allows protected internet traffic to enter into the private resources in a VPC.

+Even though your connection to the coffee shop has extra protection, traffic jams are possible because you’re using the same road as other customers.
+A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
+A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.

+---

+### AWS Direct Connect
+A service that lets you to establish a dedicated private connection between your data center and a VPC.